elliotroutier/elliot_portfolio/_projects/chess/index.md

 ---

 ## Note
-1. Open the link to dropbox
-2. Download the zip file
+1. Download the zip file
-3. Unpack the folders within
+2. Unpack the folders locally
-4. Open VS code or jupyter or spyder...
+3. Open VS code or jupyter or spyder...
-5. Execute and run the main.py file
+4. Execute and run the main.py file
-6. Ensure you have pygame installed
+5. Ensure you have pygame installed
-7. Have fun!
+6. Have fun!

 ---